 In many ways, I like to think that the UK is superior to the US: superior chocolate, superior music and superior public toilets (why do all toilets in America have huge gaps either side of the door?)
-According to my irrational judgement, the UK trumps the US in many ways.
-There are, however, two occasions when my opinion is proved wrong: autumn (or ‘fall’ – they even have a better name for it) and Halloween.
+There are, however, two occasions when my opinion is proven wrong: when the US celebrates autumn (or ‘fall’) and the enthusiasm with which it does Halloween.

 I hadn’t considered that my trip to Washington DC would coincide with both occasions.
 Instead, I’d planned to spend most of my visit playing ‘peekaboo’ or hanging out at the local park with my niece.
 My plans changed, however, the moment I stepped out of the taxi into the beautiful neighbourhood of Georgetown, where I was greeted by Halloween and fall on levels unimaginable to us Brits.